neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ## Python API Guide

 DataShuttle can be used through the command line interface (as exampled in the *Get Started* section) or through a Python API.
-All commands shown in the *Get Started* guide can be used similarly in the Python API (with hypens replaced by underscores).
+All commands shown in the *Get Started* guide can be used similarly in the Python API (with hyphens replaced by underscores).

 To start a project in Python, import DataShuttle and initialise the project class: